 Once you have your blog’s topic in mind, it is time to choose a domain name.
 You can register a domain name with any number of domain registrars such as NameCheap.com.

 Some web hosting providers will register your domain for free when you pay for a yearly plan.
-Dreamhost will give you a free domain name as well as WordPress auto-installed for you with an Optimized WordPress Hosting Plan.
+You can get a free domain name as well as WordPress auto-installed for you with an Optimized WordPress Hosting Plan.